jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
-Antagonists reject the challenge of building the Internet Age and instead fight to keep Industrial Age products like TPS reports and broadcast TV alive.
+These antagonists reject the challenge of building the Internet Age and instead fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier" target="_blank" class="button small">Reader</a>

 _Two comedians talking about making money on Main Street.
-Since they can make internet podcasts, they're liberated from Industrial Age television broadcasters.
+Since they can now make internet podcasts, they are both liberated from Industrial Age television broadcasters.
 Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

+The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
+That video above is the same as the videos from Anno 1800 and Civilization 6.
+Both videos are regular people evolving their society by using new tools to improve how our community functions.

+However, to bring our politics into the modern times, we must get rid of antagonism.

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
+Many people do, and that's how easy it is to bring on the Internet Age.
 Can an employer (openly) discriminate against race or gender?
+Of course not, there are protections against that.

-Can a comedian leave a TV network to start his own internet podcast?
+Now, can a comedian leave a TV network to start his own internet podcast?
+Yes.
 Does your boss decide which apps you can use?
+Yes.
 Do you treat your plumber the same way?
+No, you simply care if the job is done to specifications or not.

 In practical terms, Techvolution means ordinary people return to being specialists.
 Our society empowers frontline workers by giving employees some freedom to select their own tools at work with government regulation.
-More importantly, however, we should all be protected, at work, and at home, with a new social understanding that antagonism is wrong.
+More importantly, however, we should all be protected, at work, and at home, with a new social understanding.
+One that says antagonizing modern technology to protect one's status is wrong.

 Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.